ornlneutronimaging/RootPlantProcessing/docs/Documentation/source/tutorial_mask.rst

 4. threshold: this is the minimum threshold against which the image-mean value difference will be evaluated.

 5. globthresh: this is a global threshold value - if the pixel of interest has a value lower than this, then the pixel will be assigned as a mask pixel.
-This is to avoid an 'outline' effect where the center of objects with a size larger than the window will not be mislabeled due to homogenously dark pixel regions (see T 3 in figure 1).
+This is to avoid an 'outline' effect where the center of objects with a size larger than the window will not be mislabeled due to homogeneously dark pixel regions (see T 3 in figure 1).

 **III.
 RUNNING THE CODE**